adichakra1/Flask_Recipes/README.md

-# Flask + ReactJS Recipes
-This is a series of videos in which I talk about full stack web application development using Python Flask and the ReactJS library.

 ## About the project
 This project is a recipe app that allows simple CRUD actions against a Flask REST API.